 How to get sales and marketing working together effectively

 Aligning sales and marketing won’t happen overnight.
 There need to be clear processes in place to ensure everyone is pulling in the same direction, and this takes time.
-There also needs to be an open feedback loop between the two teams, as well as a genuine understanding of what each other needs.
+There also needs to be an open feedback loop between the two teams and a genuine understanding of what each other needs.

 Here are some key first steps to get your sales and marketing teams working better together: